 AI Use Policy

-This AI Use Policy describes how Unshift LLC ("Unshift", "we", "us") uses artificial-intelligence models in the Services, who owns the output, and the limits of what you can expect from AI-generated content.
+This AI Use Policy describes how artificial intelligence is used with the Unshift Studio, who owns the output, and the limits of what you can expect from AI-generated content.
 It is part of the Terms of Service and supplements the Privacy Policy and the Acceptable Use Policy.

 If anything in this policy conflicts with a mandatory consumer-protection right in your country, the mandatory right prevails.